etr/libhttpserver/README.md

 * libgnurx >= 2.5.1

 Furthermore, the testcases use [libcurl](http://curl.haxx.se/libcurl/) but you don't need it to compile the library.

+Please refer to the readme file for your particular distribution if there is one for important notes.

 [Back to TOC](#table-of-contents)